US economy grew 5.7% in 2021 in rebound from 2020 recession

 What’s more, the Federal Reserve made clear Wednesday that it plans to raise interest rates multiple times this year to battle the hottest inflation in nearly four decades.
 Those rate increases will make borrowing more expensive and perhaps slow the economy this year.

 Growth last year was driven up by a 7.9% surge in consumer spending and a 9.5% increase in private investment.
 For the final three months of 2021, consumer spending rose at a more muted 3.3% annual pace.
-But private investment rocketed 32% higher.
+But private investment rocketed 32% higher, boosted by an increase in business inventories as companies stocked up to meet higher customer demand.

+“The recovery remained robust, but the trend in the pace of gains of crucial categories like consumption was decelerating,” Contingent Macro Advisors said in a research note.
+“While stronger than expected at the headline level, this report still supports the consensus notion that growth should steadily decelerate over 2022.”

 Arising from the 2020 pandemic recession, a healthy rebound had been expected for 2021.
 GDP had shrunk 3.4% in 2020, the steepest full-year drop since an 11.6% plunge in 1946, when the nation was demobilizing after World War II.
 The eruption of COVID in March 2020 had led authorities to order lockdowns and businesses to abruptly shut down or reduce hours.
 Employers slashed a staggering 22 million jobs.
 The economy sank into a deep recession.